Chungmoo Choi 최정무

 “The 'Liberatory Voice' of Theresa Hak Kyung Cha's Dictee,”in Writing Self, Writing Nation: Essays on Theresa Hak Kyung Cha's Dictee, eds Elaine H. Kim and Norma Alarcón.
 (Berkeley: Third Woman Press, 1994): 73–99.

 Jenks, Christopher J. & Jerry Won Lee.
-Forthcoming, 2016.
+2016.
 “Heteroglossic Ideologies in World Englishes: An Examination of the Hong Kong Context.”
 International Journal of Applied Linguistics (Wiley) 26, no. 3.
-384-402.
+384-402. available in online

 Lee, Jerry Won.
 2013.
 “Re/Framing Transnational Collective Memories: Dokdo/Takeshima, Korea/Japan.”
 Re/Framing Identifications.
 Ed.
 Michelle Ballif.
 Long Grove, NJ: Waveland Press.
 142-147.